FG8: Anti-predator temporary electric fencing

 Constructing the fence

 Anti-predator fences are effective only against large ground predators such as foxes, badgers and hedgehogs.
-This item should be used alongside effective habitat management and when predators are likely to limit the productivity of the target species.
+You should only use this item alongside effective habitat management and when predators are likely to limit the productivity of the target species.

-Where possible the fence should be erected before breeding starts.
-If this is not possible it will need to be installed with minimal disturbance to the birds.
-Get a disturbance licence from Natural England if needed for Schedule 1 species, such as stone curlew and little tern.
+You should erect the fence before breeding starts (where possible).
+If this is not possible, you’ll need to install the fence with minimal disturbance to the birds.
+Get a disturbance licence from Natural England if needed for Schedule 1 species such as stone curlew and little tern.

 - place fencing away from tall vegetation